 Archive - News Article

-Today will be sunny with a high near 96.
-Winds will be breezy and from the south at 15 to 20 mph.
+Those rain chances will increase to 50% tonight, with mostly cloudy conditions and a low around 46.
+Winds will be breezy and from the north at 15 to 20 mph.

 Visit weather.gov to learn more.